 The Musée de Cluny

 Now known as The Musée national du Moyen Âge, is a beautiful museum in Paris located between the Boulevard Saint-Michel and the Rue-Saint-Jacques.
 Among the principal holdings of the museum are the six The Lady and the Unicorn (La Dame à la licorne) tapestries.
 The museum carries the medieval spirit with pride and the Gothic turreted walls make it all the more intriguing.
-You can see the medieval art, sculptors and paintings here.
+You can see medieval art, sculptors and paintings here.

-If you are here in summers, head out to the banks of the Seine in the evening for some grooving and shaking with your friends or your better half!
+If you are here in summer, head out to the banks of the Seine in the evening for some grooving and shaking with your friends or your better half!
 The party only gets started after 11.
 So, you get enough time for some relaxation.

 Tickets: €8.50, (free entrance in the first Sunday of every month)